bleehu/CXDocs/config/README.md

 ## Auth Section

-The auth section should be completely filled out by the gen_config.py script.
+The essentials of the auth section should be completely filled out by the gen_config.py script.
 If not, you can set it manually.
 See below for an example.
 The auth section should point to the SQL server that has the usernames and passwords set up.
 PostgreSQL is free and works fine if you'd like to build one yourself. *Make sure not to commit any passwords or secrets in code!*

 ```
-[auth]
+[Auth]
 db_name = mydb
 port = 5432
 host = localhost
 ```

+max_tries: an integer positing how many tries someone can get wrong in max_tries_minutes before the app locks them out.

+max_tries_minutes: an integer establishing how many minutes that someone will have max_tries to sign in with the correct username and password before the app locks them out.

+The default is 3 tries in 30 minutes.

 ## Enemies Section